DidierFR75/azasimul/Readme.md

 This feature enables precise data extraction and manipulation within your output models, allowing for enhanced flexibility and specificity in data representation.

-If nothing is specified, all cells in the column will be averaged by default.
+If nothing is specified, the first row of the default column is used.

 #### Unit Formatting System